skapy/netboxazure/README.md

 - First access can be done using <HTTPS://PublicIP.> Please ignore SSL/TLS errors and proceed.
 - Your first login is going to be username "admin" and password privided during template deployment (**PLEASE change your password right the way**).
-- To access SSH you can either deploy a Jumpbox VM on Trusted Subnet or create a Firewall Rule to allow SSH to Internet.

 ## Roadmap